PROCertification® is the roofing industry's official badge of excellence.

 • Research

-The mission statement and areas of focus will change, either together or independently, over time, reflecting the adaptable nature of this plan.
-The areas of focus do not supplant the importance of the many other ongoing association activities not listed here that are vital for vision attainment, such as Professional Roofing magazine.
+The mission statement and areas of focus will change, either together or independently, to reflect the evergreen nature of this plan.
+These statements describe specific areas of change or attention needed as progress occurs.
+It in no way supplants the importance of the many other ongoing association activities, such as Professional Roofing magazine, which are not listed here yet are still vital for vision attainment.
 The staff support section, which follows, provides those details.

 NRCA Staff Support